GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 Calculating TDP

-But we see AMD’s Robert Hallock state in a Reddit Post that “TDP is about thermal watts, not electrical watts.”
+We see AMD’s Robert Hallock state in a Reddit Post that “TDP is about thermal watts, not electrical watts.”
 If we examine the terms literally, “thermal” and “electrical” watts are the same unit.
 Similar to how one cup of coffee is the same as one cup of flour.
-Or how one kilogram of feathers is the same as one kilogram of rocks.

 Because AMD and Intel calculate TDP differently and reach similar conclusions, they negate a few variables.
 For example, Intel negates its boost clocks completely, while AMD negates electrical energy as an output.
 So, it becomes difficult to wholeheartedly trust the TDP values written on the processor and cooler boxes.